Long Hip Muscles

-The lower leg bones can rotate relative to the thigh bones when the knees are bent.
+The lower leg bones can rotate relative to the thigh bones.
+This is more noticeable when the knees are bent.
+However there can be slight rotation even when the knees are straight.
 There are muscles, the long hip muscles, that can be used to rotate the shins relative to the thigh and hip bone.
 These muscles attach between the hip bones and the lower leg bones.
-Because the knee joints don't allow rotation when the knees are straight, these same muscles can also be used to drive shin rotation relative to the feet while standing with the knees straight.
+These same muscles can also be used to drive shin rotation relative to the feet while standing with the knees straight.

 The following exercises are about using these long foot muscles to stabilize the lower leg bones, ankles and feet.